Why Long-Term Follow-Up Matters

 Medications and other treatments that suppress the immune system are used to treat GVHD symptoms.
 Side effects of these treatments include increased risk of infection.
 Our LTFU medical staff will discuss with your doctors the most appropriate treatment and provide guidelines to help minimize complications from GVHD treatments.

-Treatment for GVHD is necessary until the donor cells stop attacking the body (until tolerance is reached).
-The average duration of treatment for chronic GVHD is two to three years from the initial diagnosis of chronic GVHD.
+Treatment for GVHD is needed until the donor cells stop attacking the body (until tolerance is reached).
+The average duration of treatment for chronic GVHD is two to three years from the time chronic GVHD is diagnosed.
 Approximately 20 percent of patients with chronic GVHD may need treatment for more than seven years.

 It’s important to recognize chronic GVHD because early treatment is more effective in controlling complications.
 Corticosteroids are the primary treatment.
-But because of steroids’ side effects, active work is underway to study new therapies.
-This happens through clinical studies, so the best approach for managing chronic GVHD often is to take part in studies.
+But because of steroids’ side effects, active work is underway to study new therapies through clinical studies.

-Although many patients are cured of their cancer after transplant, recurrence of cancer may occur.
+Although many patients are cured of cancer after a transplant, cancer may recur.
 Your oncologist will schedule regular check-ups to look for early signs of cancer.
-Our LTFU consultation service is available to discuss available options.
+Our LTFU consultation service is available to discuss available options for treating a recurrence.
 Disease restaging is recommended during the LTFU comprehensive annual check-ups for at least the first five years after transplant.